 The ingredient order trick: Ingredients are listed by weight before processing.
 Fresh chicken is 75% water; chicken meal is only 10% water.
 So “chicken” appearing before “chicken meal” doesn’t actually mean more protein — it means less, gram for gram.

-The most important phrase on the bag: Look for "Animal feeding tests using AAFCO procedures."
-This means real feeding trials on live animals.
-It's the gold standard — far more reliable than "formulated to meet AAFCO nutrient profiles," which is just a mathematical calculation with no real-world animal testing.
-Browse AAFCO feeding-trial certified nutrition.
+The most important phrase on the bag: Look for “Animal feeding tests using AAFCO procedures.”
+This means real feeding trials on live animals — the gold standard.
+“Formulated to meet AAFCO nutrient profiles” is only a mathematical calculation with no real-world animal testing.
+Browse our AAFCO feeding-trial certified pet foods — every option is vetted by Dr. Chen, our board-certified nutritionist.

 Nutrition by Life Stage